 Quarry operations (including haulage) are to cease or be modified as required to ensure compliance with the air quality criteria in this consent.

-implementation of an air quality monitoring program which includes at least six months of background air quality monitoring data prior to the commencement of quarry operations; and a protocol for determining and responding to exceedances of the air quality criteria.
+implementation of an air quality monitoring program and a protocol for determining and responding to exceedances of the air quality criteria.

 Waste Management Plan - including measures to optimise the efficiency of resource recovery and the reuse or recycling of material.
 All waste is to be removed from the site and appropriately disposed of that the end of each extraction campaign.